mofojed/deephaven-core/demo/web/src/main/notebooks/00 The Deephaven IDE.md

 \
 \
 \
-The IDE provides a REPL experience for exploring data, one that uniquely supports interactive interrogatino of real-time data (as well as batch).
+The IDE provides a REPL experience for exploring data, one that uniquely supports interactive interrogation of real-time data (as well as batch).
 People often use it for building server-side data-driven applications.
 \
 \